New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Introduction

 \subsection{Related Work}

 The closest prior work to ours is that of Henzinger et al.~\cite{henzinger2020dynamic} and of Bhore et al.~\cite{bhore2020dynamic}. \cite{henzinger2020dynamic} studies $(1+\eps)$-approximate dynamic interval scheduling for one machine in both the weighted and unweighted setting.
-They obtain $O(\exp(1/\eps) \log^2{n} \cdot \log^2{N})$ update time for the unweighted and $O(\exp(1/\eps) \log^2{n} \cdot \log^5{N} \cdot \log{W})$ update time for the weighted case.
+Unlike our main result in \cref{theorem:weighted-dynamic-M=1}, they assume jobs have rewards within $[1,W]$, assume jobs have length at least 1, and assume all jobs start/end within times $[0,N]$.
+They obtain randomized algorithms with $O(\exp(1/\eps) \log^2{n} \cdot \log^2{N})$ update time for the unweighted and $O(\exp(1/\eps) \log^2{n} \cdot \log^5{N} \cdot \log{W})$ update time for the weighted case.
 They cast interval scheduling as the problem of finding a maximum independent set among a set of intervals lying on the $x$-axis.
 The authors extend this setting to multiple dimensions and design algorithms for approximating maximum independent set among a set of $d$-dimensional hypercubes, achieving a $(1+\eps) 2^d$-approximation in the unweighted and a $(4 + \eps)2^d$-approximation in the weighted regime.

 The authors of \cite{bhore2020dynamic} primarily focus on the unweighted case of approximating maximum independent set of a set of cubes.
 For the $1$-dimensional case, which equals interval scheduling on one machine, they obtain $O(\nicefrac{\log{n}}{\eps^2})$ update time, which is slower by a factor of $1/\eps$ than our approach.
 They also show that their approach generalizes to the $d$-dimensional case, requiring $\poly \log{n}$ amortized update time and providing $O(4^d)$ approximation.